-MONOAMINE OXIDASE INHIBITORS (MAOIS)
+MONOAMINE OXIDASE INHIBITOR

 Eldepryl is a member of a class of antidepressant drugs called monoamine oxidase inhibitors (MAOIs).
-In cases of Parkinson’s Disease, Eldepryl is believed to work by preventing the breakdown of dopamine in the brain, thereby increasing the amount of dopamine available.
+In cases of Parkinson’s disease, Eldepryl is believed to work by preventing the breakdown of dopamine in the brain, thereby increasing the amount of dopamine available.

 How do I take it?